afterwind-io/preprocessor-loader/README.md

 ### `#!debug`

-A semantic and handy directive to mark specific line only to be kept when needed, for example:
+A semantic and handy directive to mark specific line only to be kept when needed.
+For example:

 ``` javascript
 // options.debug === false